genai-musings/chatting-with-ChatGPT/README.md

 Repository for chatting with ChatGPT.

- This respository contains Python code, and associated unit tests, which uses the OpenAI API to perform language generation.
+ This repository contains Python code, and associated unit tests, which uses the OpenAI API to perform language generation.
 The code takes the input from the user and generates a response using the "text-davinci-003" engine.

 ## To run program